auth0/docs/articles/api-auth/grant/authorization-code-pkce.md

 * mobile apps cannot securely store a client secret
 * mobile redirects use app:// protocols, which allow malicious attackers to intercept the `authorization_code` as it is being passed through the mobile operating system

 With PKCE, the code verifier acts like a secret to keep the Authorization Code flow secure.
-And since your code verifier and code challenge are both sent over HTTPS, a malicious attacker can only intercept the authorization code.
+And since your code verifier and code challenge are both sent over HTTPS, malicious attackers can only intercept the authorization code.

 ## How do I implement the mobile login flow?